cplmakerlab/cplmakerlab.github.io/_slidedecks/antiques-and-restoration.md

     background_color: '#fff7f7'
     background_image:
     background_size: cover
-  - title:
+  - title: Terms?
     content_markdown: |-
-      What do you think of when you hear these terms?
+      #### What do you think of when you hear these terms?

       * Antique
       * Retro